Irish Tea Cake (Brack Irish Tea Bread) Recipe

 Equipment

 Oven.
 Kettle (or some other way of boiling water for making tea).
 Mixing bowl.
 Knife to mix with.
 Scales (or just estimate).
 Bread tin (about house-brick size).
-Greaseproof paper.
+Baking paper (or reusable alternative).

 Detailed Instructions

-2. Put dried fruit in the mixing bowl with the brewed tea (minus teabags).
+2. Put the 500 g of dried fruit in the mixing bowl with the brewed tea (minus teabags).

 3. Leave to soak for a minimum of 2 h but preferably much longer, e.g. overnight or whilst out at work.

-5. Mix in the sugar, egg (shell removed) & spice.
+5. Mix in the 200 g of sugar, the egg (shell removed) & the half tsp of mixed cake spice.

-9. Bake about 1.5 h (it is ready when a skewer pushed into a cake does not come out with dough stuck on it).
+12. Continue cooking for about 30 min longer (it is ready when a skewer pushed into the centre of the cake does not come out with dough stuck on it).

-10. Remove from tin & allow to cool.
+13. Remove the cake from the tin & allow it to cool.

 Miscellaneous